polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 ## Variables

 Hyperlambda literally _does not have variables_ - Or to be specific, _everything_ is a variable in Hyperlambda.
-This is because of thet Hyperlambda has the ability to change any node's value, name, and/or children collection.
+This is because of that Hyperlambda has the ability to change any node's value, name, and/or children collection.
 Run the following code through for instance the _"Evaluator"_ in Magic's dashboard to see this process.